Khan/wonder-blocks/packages/wonder-blocks-modal/docs.md

 Looking for docs for StandardModal, OneColumnModal, or TwoColumnModal click [here](https://deploy-preview-389--wonder-blocks.netlify.com/#modal)

+## Accessibility

+It should follow guidelines from [W3C](https://www.w3.org/TR/wai-aria-practices/#dialog_modal).

+### Keyboard Interaction
+When a dialog opens, focus moves to an element inside the dialog.
+See notes below regarding initial focus placement.

+- Tab:
+    - Moves focus to the next tabbable element inside the dialog.
+    - If focus is on the last tabbable element inside the dialog, moves focus to the first tabbable element inside the dialog.
+- Shift + Tab:
+    - Moves focus to the previous tabbable element inside the dialog.
+    - If focus is on the first tabbable element inside the dialog, moves focus to the last tabbable element inside the dialog.
+- Escape: Closes the dialog.

+### WAI-ARIA Roles
+- The element that serves as the **dialog container** has `aria-role` defined as `dialog`.
+- The dialog has a value set for the `aria-labelledby` property that refers to a **visible dialog title**.

-## Wrapping Modals
+## Wrapping Dialogs

-Often you'll want to define a new modal component by wrapping an existing modal component.
-These wrapped components will also work with ModalLauncher in the same way the default ones do.
+Often you'll want to define a new `Dialog` component by wrapping an existing `Dialog` component (e.g. `OnePaneDialog`).
+These wrapped components will also work with `ModalLauncher` in the same way the default ones do.

 ```js
 const React = require("react");